 - Your Azure Organization is on a private network / your company firewall blocks external network connections

-- All requests for the integration go through Amazon load balancer, so we can't provide any specific network information
+- All requests for the integration go through the Amazon load balancer, so we can't provide any specific network information

 1.3 Failed to Create Service Hook Subscription